realLonwaboMnyaiza/memberApp/README.md

 - List, View Details of data items.
 - Should be able to filter the data.
 - Make sure site is responsive.
-- Add sass/less as a pre-compiler for styling -> can use gulp.

 #### Bonus List: